open/close all folders

 - Apocalypse is this in Uncanny X-Force.
 He himself is killed effortlessly in the very first arc as a result of rejuvenating himself into a helpless child body, but almost every subsequent villain is working to either recreate him or find a successor for him.
 The arc even carried over into writer Rick Remender's next book, Uncanny Avengers.

 - Baron Heinrich Zemo is the father and predecessor of Baron Helmut Zemo, and fought Captain America and the Howling Commandos during World War II.

 - Inner Demons has the alicorn known as Midnight, who was the original Queen of Darkness.
 When defeated by Bayonet, the original Master of Harmony, she cursed Equestria with her dying breath.
 Hence her eventual reincarnation as Twilight Sparkle, who was therefore destined to repeat her fall from grace.

-- The Powers Of Harmony has Zemblani, who's attempt to force open the Gate of Tartarus twenty years ago is what set up the plot in the first place.
+- The Powers of Harmony has Zemblani, whose attempt to force open the Gate of Tartarus twenty years ago is what set up the plot in the first place.
 Possibly subverted, however, as she was working for Cetus at the time.

-- Discord again in My Little Mages The Nightmares Return, where he's briefly mentioned by Celestia as being responsible for Luna's fall, as his last act was to plant within her the seed of dark magic that became Nightmare Moon.
+- Discord is briefly mentioned by Celestia as being responsible for Luna's fall, as his last act was to plant within her the seed of dark magic that became Nightmare Moon.

 - Chrysalis is the Demoted to Dragon variant.
 Fifty years ago she led one side of a war between the living and the Undead, but was defeated and forced to go into hiding, before Nightmare Moon recruited her.